mrfinndev/DeFi-Tracker/README.md

 # DeFi Tracker

-### DeFi Tracker is a platform that allows users to monitor their DeFi positions health metrics
+### DeFi Tracker is a platform that allows users to monitor their DeFi positions.